Skip to main content

 Assessment Rationale And Relationship

-The case study will allow students to develop their written and analytic skills alongside their empirical and theoretical knowledge of the subject.
-They will select their own individual topics (reflecting their own specific interests) and be able to demonstrate detailed critical knowledge about the specific topic.
-Within all the case studies there is an expectation that students reflect on contemporary issues in social policy and media representation around inequality, and compare this with their broader knowledge of other social divisions.
+2. At the end of the module students will write a 2500 word critical commentary on a topic of their choosing.
+This exercise will allow students to develop their written and analytic skills alongside their empirical and theoretical knowledge of the subject.
+They will select their own individual topics (reflecting their own specific interests and those covered in the module) and be able to demonstrate detailed critical knowledge about the specific topic to include a review of relevant theoretical and empirical texts.
+There is an expectation that students reflect on contemporary issues of inequality, and how these intersect.

 Reading Lists